riynmazi/lancips-presale/data/about.md

 ## 🧠 Why LANCIPS?

-While others shout "utility" and deliver nothing, **LANCIPS says nothing... and delivers memes**.
+While others scream about “utility” and roadmap dreams, LANCIPS stays silent... and delivers memes.
-It’s a reminder that not every token needs to fake a future to be fun in the present.
+It’s a reminder that not every token needs to sell a fantasy to be fun right now.

 We're here to:

-- Expose the satire of the crypto world
+Celebrate the satire of crypto culture

-- Build a cult of degens who love honesty
+Build a cult of honest degens

-- Surf the chaos without pretending to be serious
+Surf the chaos with zero expectations and maximum memes

 ---